How Long, Yahweh?

 III.
 Conclusion: “Blessed be Yahweh forever!”
 (52)

 Yahweh’s chastening for our waywardness will eventually draw us back to seek his blessing and protection in our lives.

-How can a psalm that began so positively end so negatively?
+How can a psalm that begins so positively end so negatively?
 How could a people who had once been lavished with God’s blessings later experience his disfavor in such dramatic fashion?
-The answer is found in the Israelites' deep-seated rebellion, their persistent sinning, their willful idolatry in spite of all the warnings from a succession of prophets whom God had sent to remind them of the chastisement they would experience if they did not turn from their evil ways.
+The answer is found in the Israelites’ deep-seated rebellion, their persistent sinning, their willful idolatry in spite of all the warnings from a succession of prophets whom God had sent to remind them of the chastisement they would experience if they did not turn from their evil ways.
 God had repeatedly admonished the nation to repent of her waywardness and return to him, but she would not listen.

 The psalm ends without answering an obvious question: did God ever respond to the pleas of the psalmist to restore Israel to the place of his favor?
 Those who are familiar with the rest of the story as revealed in the New Testament know the answer.
 God did not hide himself forever.
 At just the right time and in just the right setting, he sent his Son in whom his steadfast love was revealed and in whose death on the cross his great purposes for Israel and for the whole world were fulfilled.
 In Christ’s life, death, and resurrection God finally provided the answers to the questions the psalmist had voiced hundreds of years previously (vss.
 48 & 49): “What man can live and never see death?
 Who can deliver his soul from the power of Sheol?
 Where is your former steadfast love?”
 Because of what Jesus accomplished by his death and resurrection, we who are saved by grace can readily join in the praise of the final verse: “Blessed be Yahweh forever!
 Amen and Amen” (vs. 52).